dvrpc/network-routing/documentation/analysis.md

 ## [Extract Data](../sidewalk_gaps/extract_data)

-5) Clip the datasets by to the NJ region with ``sidewalk clip-data NJ``
+5) Clip the datasets by to the NJ region with ``sidewalk clip-data NJ``.

-6) Repeat for PA with ``sidewalk clip-data PA``.
 The result of this is a new database schema for each state, and the subsequent analyses will take places within these state-specific schemas.

+6) Repeat for PA with ``sidewalk clip-data PA --buffer 2``.
+Note the use of a 2-meter buffer here.
+There are a few sidewalk segments that extend beyond the county boundary and we'll miss their respective nodes when clipping without a buffer.

 ## [Segment Analysis](../sidewalk_gaps/segments)